jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 ## A word on Suricata.
 - Multi threaded IDS -- runs on pi's --  https://suricata-ids.org/
+- You can choose another IDS but it's easy to install
-- Easy to install -- make sure to use https://github.com/OISF/suricata-update
+- Make sure to use https://github.com/OISF/suricata-update to ease admin of the rulesets if you do
 ![suricata.png](images/suricata.png)